Bruce Bennett

-Bruce Bennett (born Harold Herman Brix, also credited Herman Brix; May 19, 1906February 24, 2007) was an American film and television actor who prior to his screen career was a highly successful college athlete in football and in both intercollegiate and international track-and-field competitions.
-In 1928 he won the silver medal for the shot put at the Olympic Games held in Amsterdam.
-Bennett's acting career spanned more than 40 years.
-He worked predominantly in films until the mid-1950s, when he began to work increasingly in American television series.
+Bruce Bennett (born Harold Herman Brix, also credited Herman Brix; May 19, 1906 – February 24, 2007) was an American film and television actor who was a college athlete in football and in intercollegiate and international track-and-field competitions.
+In 1928, he won the silver medal for the shot put at the Olympic Games in Amsterdam.
+Bennett's acting career in film and television spanned more than 40 years.

 Early life and Olympics

 Harold Herman Brix was born and raised in Tacoma, Washington, where he attended Stadium High School from which he graduated in 1924.
 He was the fourth of five children born to an immigrant couple from Germany.

-His eldest brother, Herman (his father's favorite son) died before Harold's birth and he was given the middle name Herman in memory of his brother.
-Before finishing high school he had discontinued using his own first name in favor of his middle name as this pleased his father, a lumberman who owned a number of logging camps.
-His first career was as an athlete.
-At the University of Washington, where he majored in economics, he played football (tackle) in the 1926 Rose Bowl and was a track-and-field star.
-Two years later, he won the Silver medal for the shot put in the 1928 Olympic Games.
-He also won four consecutive AAU shot put titles (1928–31), the NCAA title in 1927, and the AAU indoor titles in 1930 and 1932.
-In 1930 he set a world indoor record at 15.61 m.
-In 1932 he set his personal best at 16.07 m, but did worse at the Olympic trials and failed to qualify for the Los Angeles Games.
+Bennett played college football at the University of Washington, where he majored in economics.
+He played in the 1926 Rose Bowl and was a track-and-field star.
+Bennett won the Silver medal for the shot put in the 1928 Olympic Games.
+He won four consecutive AAU shot put titles (1928–31), the NCAA title in 1927, and the AAU indoor titles in 1930 and 1932.
+In 1930, Bennett set a world indoor record at 15.61 m.
+In 1932, he set his personal best at 16.07 m, but failed at the Olympic trials to qualify for the Los Angeles Games.